jonmcdonald/VistaModels/Xilinx/README.txt

-README files for sub setup should be followed under:
+README files for each subdirectory's setup can be found under:

   pyex/README.txt
   module-peripheral/README.txt